sylabs/examples/README.md

 Each example resides in its own subdirectory with its own README.md and definition file.

+All Definition files provided by Sylabs are under the BSD-3 clause license,

+Unless noted in the file themselves.
+See the LICENSE.md file for more information.

 ### Here is the example map: